 Most New Yorkers however they live in

 Manhattan or Brooklyn take the subway and most New Yorkers understand that this is just the price we have to pay for living here.
 We complain about them never being on time, and we should to keep it in mind when do our flower delivery, that they are inhabited by the mentally insane, and that many times we have to watch the performances of those asking for money or a mariachi band.

 Still, I've lived in

 where their idea of a transit system is more theoretical than actually existing.
 San Francisco Los Angeles' transit system is your car, and 's is something that should be avoided altogether.
-So while we complain about our MTA, it's still the best in Manhattan New York
+So while we complain about our MTA, it's still the best in Boston and in the country.
+Manhattan New York

-northbound track of the 23rd Street station at 10:07am and to deliver a bouquetof white roses to the conductor of that train.
+northbound track of the 23rd Street station at 10:07am and to deliver a bouquet of white roses to the conductor of that train.
 This felt more like a hit than a flower delivery, but I was up for the challenge.
 I paid the fare and went to the platform and sure enough, at exactly 10:07 the Manhattan C train rolled in.
 An attractive woman, and yes, I was surprised that an New York MTA subway driver would be attractive, sorry for my closed-minded attitude, was at the helm.

 flower delivery " and she laughed knowingly.
 "Is this from that guy the other day?"
 I told her I had no idea, but that I was given very specific instructions to deliver flowers to her at this time and place.
 She opened the card and read it smiling.
 New York

 "Yep.
 These are from that guy who I saw running for the train and I kept the doors open for him.
 I've been driving for five years in Mew York and no one has said as much as a thank you and off course no one send’s thank you flowers.
 I guess this makes up for it."
 Someone suddenly yelled out from the idling train: "Hey!
 Can we get moving?"
 She snapped back to reality and drove away.
 The ever turning wheels of